Course Title: Bachelor of Arts (Honours) in Film & Broadcasting

 While the core focus is on traditional media, you’ll also study new media forms, which require all of the traditional skillsets and are really about delivering stories in different formats or supporting traditional storytelling (e.g. a TV programme) in different ways.

-This programme’s strength lies in the integrated approach to theory and practice.
+This course’s strength lies in the integrated approach to theory and practice.
 You’ll develop a critical and reflective understanding of a wide range of subject areas that both inform and underpin content development.
 It is this blend that continues to attract potential employers to our graduates.
 It also supports a broad range of career possibilities.

 We aim to develop creative, socially aware practitioners who have deep disciplinary knowledge, can think critically, who are flexible and show a strong professional ethos.